d2l-ai/d2l-en/chapter_appendix_math/integral-calculus.md

 \int_{[a,b]\times[c,d]} f(x,y)\;dx\;dy = \int_c^{d} \left(\int_a^{b} f(x,y) \;dx\right) \; dy.
 $$

-Let us try to see why this is.
+Let us see why this is.

 Consider the figure above where we have split the function into $\epsilon \times \epsilon$ squares which we will index with integer coordinates $i,j$.
-In this case, Our integral is approximately
+In this case, our integral is approximately

 $$
 \sum_{i,j} \epsilon^{2} f(\epsilon i, \epsilon j).